 DATA IN GRAPHICS

-Kaiser Family Foundation launched a new tool for all available health insurance and healthcare data.
-Their website have been always a good source for it, but this tool is convenient and gives large and transparent views.
-Everybody can access it and let numbers talk themselves.
-Below are graphic interpretations for much of this data.
+During first quarter of this year (2018), Kaiser Family Foundation launched a new tool for all available health insurance and healthcare data.
+Their website has been always a good source, but now it is enriched with many surveys.
+Making graphics from it gives large and transparent views for many general changes established after ACA come in force.
+Everybody can access Kaiser Family Foundation tool and let numbers talk themselves.
+Below are graphic interpretations for much of this valuable data.

 Per enrollee spending growth has slowed recently for all major payers

 Hospital and physician services represent half of total health spending

 Health spending growth has slowed, and is now more on pace with economic growth

 Health services spending growth slowed a bit in recent quarters

 Spending on public health has increased, particularly by state and local governments